fglmtt/admin/lectures/9-process-control.md

 It's often useful to have a program executed without any human intervention on a predefined schedule.
 The traditional tool for running programs on a predefined schedule is the `cron` daemon. `cron` starts when the system boots and runs as long as the system is up

-`systemd` also can also be used to run periodic processes.
+`systemd` can also be used to run periodic processes.
 In fact, `systemd` includes the concept of timers, which activate a given `systemd` service on a predefined schedule

 Some Linux distributions have abandoned `cron` entirely in favor of `systemd`.
 However, most distributions continue to include `cron` and to run it by default.
 Unfortunately, there is no standard.
 Software packages add their jobs to a random system of their own choice.
 Always check both systems

 ### 7.1.
 Structure of timers

-A `systemd` timer comprises two [unit files]((6-booting-and-system-management-daemons.md#21-units-and-unit-files)
+A `systemd` timer comprises two [unit files](6-booting-and-system-management-daemons.md#21-units-and-unit-files)
 - A timer unit that describes the schedule and the unit to activate
 - A service unit that specifies the details of what to run